jehcriss42/mobile_web_python/README.md

 Run different sessions in the same test (combine Web and Mobile).

 ## Steps
+Install: Appium Server

+Configure a real device or a mobile phone emulator

 install appium and selenium with pipenv install:

 pipenv install selenium